 4. Scroll down to find Google Photos.
 Select the checkbox next to it.

-5. Click All photo albums included and deselect Bin and your album(s).
+5. Click All photo albums included and deselect Bin and all the albums created by you.
 Click OK.

 6. Scroll down and click Next step.

 7. Click Delivery method and choose Send download link via email.